Email Tracking Detailed Information

 3. Sending tracked emails using Keyboard commands.
 You need to manually click the Send button of Gmail for the feature to work.

-4. Collabspot uses a tracking image/pixel embedded within your tracked email.
-There are moments that recipients have their images disabled.
+Collabspot uses a tracking image/pixel embedded within your tracked email.
+There are moments that recipients have their images disabled, please see one of Gmail's settings Choose Whether To Show Images.
 If this is the case, the tracking image won’t be loaded.
 Collabspot won’t be able to notify the user that the message has been opened.

 5. Replying to or Forwarding a tracked email

 Whenever you create a follow-up on the same thread, Collabspot will mark the email as replied.
 The extension considers the user's reply and forwarded message as a reply for that email.
 To properly track emails, it is highly advisable to start a new thread/message.
 This way, Collabspot will properly track the email.

 6. Tracking multiple email addresses (CCs and BCCs included).

 Tracking an email with multiple email addresses will show up as one section on the Collabspot sidebar.
 It may appear that the emails weren't tracked because an email sent with multiple email addresses will only be under one "tracking file".
 The sidebar tracks all email addresses; however, it's not possible to see which email address it's tracking.
 Collabspot can only record the location where the email was opened but not who opened the email.